Moov-Organization/Moov-Documentation/docs/mission.md

 - Public stake in transportation systems can be maintained through direct, decentralized ownership of vehicles, even in a service-oriented system.

 For information on how we plan to enact these solutions, see our [development plan](master_plan.md), [ride hailing market whitepaper](whitepaper/index.md), and [autonomous vehicle stack whitepaper](avStack.md).

+> @todo a MUCH STRONGER future vision here, perhaps a place for some pathos

 The benefits of dissolving oligopolies are clear: easier participation by providers in the market, better profit margins for direct providers, and reduced costs to end consumers.
 We envision a decentralized marketplace where, by standard, entities do not have the ability to monopolize service.
 Only when we ensure that the public retains a majority stake in our own economic system can the public reap the benefits of technological advancement.
 Perhaps then we could start using artificial intelligence as a tool to promote public gain, rather than further the interests of the few.